Code-Institute-Submissions/urmv2/README.md

 * For minor issues, I have read through the Code Institute's material, its Slack channels and, as a last resort, forum posts in Stack Overflow.

+* To standardise the formatting of my HTML and CSS code, I used https://www.freeformatter.com/html-formatter.html#ad-output and https://www.freeformatter.com/css-beautifier.html#ad-output

 * I also referred to Clever Techie's Responsive Navbar with Bootstrap 4 video on Youtube to aid its creation https://www.youtube.com/watch?v=L0uNai3XyKQ